Looking for an 18 month old sleep schedule? See our sample sleep schedules and get help figuring out how much sleep your 18 month old needs.

 18 month old sleeping on a bed

-Babies thrive on a regular routine, and as your little one transitions to toddlerhood, they have even more awareness of their schedule and what to expect.
+Babies thrive on routine, and as your little one transitions to toddlerhood, they have even more awareness of their schedule and what to expect.

 By the time your baby has reached 18 months old, they are actively anticipating what comes next in their day.
 They can also be pretty vocal about it when their schedule feels off.